fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 </tr>
 </table>

-VM's audio can be routed to the host.
-You need **Pulseaudio**.
+VM's audio can be routed to the host so you need **Pulseaudio**.
 Add/Modify these lines in the XML file :

 <table>
 <tr>